 Emotional damage includes damages like pain and suffering, and emotional distress.
 A bicyclist can also claim damage for embarrassment and humiliation.
 In cases of wrongful death, this extends to grief and loss of consortium.

-You can file a personal injury claim after involvement in a vehicle collision if your case meets the medical bill and/or physical injury minimums.
+You can file a personal injury claim in Boston after involvement in a vehicle collision if your case meets the medical bill and/or physical injury minimums.
 That is, either $2,000 in accrued medical bills, or the biker sustaining moderate bodily damage.

 You must also possess a fault rating of less then 50% to file a claim.
 Anything under 50 is fair game, but higher ratings might require professional back up.
 This is one positive contribution that a Boston bicycle accident lawyer can make to your case.
 By combing through all evidence, an attorney increases your chances of receiving a fair rating.